laberning/openrowingmonitor/docs/Architecture.md

 Server.js orchestrates all information flows and starts/stops processes when needed.
 It will orchestrate:

-* Send GPIO timing signals to the RowingStatistics.js
+* Recieve (interrupt based) GPIO timing signals and send them to the `RowingStatistics.js`
-* Send Heartrate signals to the RowingStatistics.js
+* Recieve (interrupt based) Heartrate measurements and sent them to the `RowingStatistics.js`
-* Handle the metrics update from RowingStatistics.js (like the time-based updates on metrics and the state changes of both session and stroke)
-* Broadcast metrics-updates to webclients and blutooth periphials
+* Recieve the metrics update messages from `RowingStatistics.js` (like the time-based updates on metrics and the state changes of both session and stroke) and send them to the webclients and blutooth periphials
-* Handle user input and instruct RowingStatistics.js accordingly
+* Handle user input (through webinterface and periphials) and instruct `RowingStatistics.js` accordingly

 ### RowingStatistics.js

-`RowingStatistics.js` inspects `engine/Rower.js` each impuls for state and metrics, and translates that into meaningful information for the consumers of data. `Rower.js` reports limited absolute metrics for the entire session (updates to absolute times, distances and instant velocities, etc., but only when they can be updated).
-RowingStatistics.js will consume this data, combines it with other datasources like the heartrate and transform it into a consistent set of more stable set of metrics useable for presentation.
-Typically, smoothing out eratic behaviour of metrics is stopped here as well.
+`RowingStatistics.js` recieves currentDt updates, forwards them to `engine/Rower.js` and subsequently inspects `engine/Rower.js` for state and metrics.
+Based on this inspection, it translates that into meaningful information for the consumers of data updating both session state and the underlying metrics.
+As `Rower.js` can only provide a limited set of absolute metrics (as most are stroke state dependent) and is unaware of previous strokes and the context of the interval, `RowingStatistics.js` will consume this data, combine it with other datasources like the heartrate and transform it into a consistent set of more stable set of metrics useable for presentation.
+Typically, smoothing across strokes to remove eratic behaviour of metrics takes place here as well.

 In a nutshell:

+* `RowingStatistics.js` is the bridge/buffer between the interrupt-drive processing of data and the time/state based reporting of the metrics,
+* `RowingStatistics.js` maintains the session state, thus determines whether the rowing machine is 'Rowing', or 'WaitingForDrive', etc.,
-* RowingStatistics.js applies a moving median filter to make metrics less volatile and thus better suited for presentation,
+* `RowingStatistics.js` applies a moving median filter to make metrics less volatile and thus better suited for presentation,
-* RowingStatistics.js calculates derived metrics (like Calories),
+* `RowingStatistics.js` calculates derived metrics (like Calories),
-* RowingStatistics.js gaurds interval and session boundaries, and will chop up the metrics-stream accordingly, where Rower.js will just move on without looking at these artifical boundaries.
+* `RowingStatistics.js` gaurds interval and session boundaries, and will chop up the metrics-stream accordingly, where Rower.js will just move on without looking at these artifical boundaries.

 In total, this takes full control of the displayed metrics in a specific interval.